Success in Photography Is in the Details

 Duration: 90 minutes with time for Q&A

-Intended audience: Photographers of all levels.
-This is an excellent Camera Club talk and it has also been presented as a Keynote talk.
+Photographers of all skill levels.
+This is an excellent Camera Club talk that can be presented in person or virtually.
+This talk has been presented as a Keynote address on multiple occasions.